O Me! O Life!

 - Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession such as the sound of /s/ in “Of the empty and useless years of the rest, with the rest me intertwined”.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 For example, “Of the endless trains of the faithless, of cities fill’d with the foolish.”
-Here, he compares faithless people to foolish people.
+Here, he compares the journey of people without faith to foolish people.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
 For example, “Of eyes that vainly crave the light, of the objects mean, of the struggle ever renew’d” and “Of the poor results of all, of the plodding and sordid crowds I see around me.”